mhtajan/mhtajan/README.md

 ### Welcome to my Github

-- 🔭 I'm currently working as a Backend API Developer for Trends and Technologies Inc.
+- 🔭 I'm currently working as a Developer for Trends and Technologies Inc.
-- 🌱 I’m currently learning Genesys Cloud
+- 🌱 I’m currently learning Ivanti ITAM/ITSM

 <br />